A11egr01/swift/README.md

 The My Stuff Job Central app is a tool for beginning job seekers.
 The app allows you to input your information and easily create a resume for future employers.
 This app is a resource of the California Department of Education's California Career Resource Network.

-* Fully buid this app
+* Fully build this app

 <em>Technology used:</em> <br />
-Swift, Git, Autolayout, Prorgamatic UI, Firebase/Crashlytic
+Swift, Git, Autolayout, Programmatic UI, Firebase/Crashlytic

 <a href="https://apps.apple.com/us/app/my-stuff-job-central/id1469462748" target="_blank"><img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/black/en-us?size=250x83&amp;releaseDate=1538697600&h=a265deedda290b8550d0462a73f29ffc">